StefanoFrontini/energy-dashboard/README.md

   }
 ```

-When the app make use of the Context API and React Router the unit tests must take this into account by wrapping the component to test with the AppProvider and the Router:
+When the app make use of the Context API and React Router the unit tests must take this into account by wrapping the component to test with the AppProvider and the Router component:

 ```javascript
 import { render, screen } from "@testing-library/react";